jschhie/Airline-Reservation-System/README.md

 Airline Reservation System Project (Spring 2020; C++)

 ## How to Run the Program
 For convenience, the corresponding Makefile has been provided, as well as a sample reservations.txt file.
-Expected command line arguments: './airline.out inputFile outputFile'.
+Expected command line arguments: ```./airline.out inputFile outputFile```.

+#### Supplying an Input Script
+You can supply an optional script containing your choices/input with the following command: ```cat inputScript.txt | ./airline.out inputFile.txt outputFile.txt```.

 ## Usage
 The current implementation offers users two choices: (0) Exit the program, and (1) Add a passenger.